-- 76. It is noted that the ZTV in Figure LV1 suggests that the built development may potentially be visible mainly from central and southern parts of the 3km radius study area.
-However, even within these areas there are a number of locations where the built development would not be visible.
+- 79. It is noted that the ZTV in Figure LV1 suggests that the steel portal frame building may potentially be visible mainly from central and southern parts of the 3km radius study area.
+However, even within these areas there are a number of locations where the building would not be visible.
 In reality good levels of vegetation combined with the gently undulating topography would regularly screen the development from view.
-The photographs below have been provided as evidence of this extremely limited potential visibility. - 77.
+The photographs below have been provided as evidence of this extremely limited potential visibility. - 80.
 It has been noted within the descriptions of the Montgomeryshire Hills and Vales NLCA and the Guilsfield Rolling Farmland AA that this is a well vegetated landscape.
-The following photographs provide illustration of this through typical views available from a number of local footpaths and roads surrounding the proposed site. - 78.
+The following photographs provide illustration of this through typical views available from a number of local footpaths and roads surrounding the proposed site. - 81.
 In addition it is also useful to note the number of large buildings and agricultural barns dotted throughout the area.
-A few of these are illustrated below for reference.
+The Typical Built Development in Powys, Visual Matters (Viento, April 2021) report, which is also submitted in support of the application, considers development in the locality, with a few of these illustrated below for reference.

-Plate 1 - Agricultural barn on high land near Ty-top.
+Plate 1 - Agricultural barn on high land near Ty-Top.
 NGR 323495 317150.